bcantrill/node-libdtrace/README.md

 ---------

-This should work on any platform that supports DTrace, and is known to work on Mac OS X (tested on 10.6.4) and Solaris, OpenSolaris and derivatives (tested on Nevada 121 and later).
+This should work on any platform that supports DTrace, and is known to work on Mac OS X (tested on 10.7.5) and illumos (tested on SmartOS).

 Installation
 ------------

-As an addon, nod-libdtrace is installed in the usual way:
+As an addon, node-libdtrace is installed in the usual way:

-      % node-waf configure
-      % node-waf build
-      % node-waf
+      % npm install libdtrace

 API
 ---